divio/aldryn-haystack/README.rst

 Aldryn Haystack
 ###############

-An simple django haystack setup bundled as an Aldryn Addon.
+A simple django haystack setup bundled as an Aldryn Addon.
 To be used together with aldryn-django.
 This Addon configures a default index for haystack using ElasticSearch.